nhxv/uq-ecommerce/README.md

 Customers can view, search, put interested products to cart, order products, print invoice and edit their shipping information.

+### How to start

+Run final-script.sql in sql-script folder to get some sample data.

 ### Licenses
 All product images are taken from canifa.com